NeilInn/homelight-revops-mvp/README.md

 - **Data pipeline** (Python) that transforms a raw referrals CSV into clean metrics/features for the dashboard.
 - **Sample data** so you can demo immediately.

-> This MVP is intentionally lightweight so it can be demoed in a 2‑minute video and extended later into Retool, Zapier, or your internal stack.
+> This MVP is intentionally lightweight so it can be demoed in a 2‑minute video.

 ## Quickstart
 ```bash